eileencodes/crud_project/README.md

 see the problems with these queries.
 Some you may not want to actually run because the server or MySQL may crash, but I'll go into that specifically in each function.

+We will go over each CRUD function and explore the consequences of chaining, uses for Arel (A Relational Albegra) and even write raw SQL statements.
+Some of the examples will be based soley on producing faster queries, others will expore some assumptions we might make while writing out ActiveRecord queries.

 ### Let's Make Some Data